 Important Geophysical phenomena such as Tsunami ,earthquakes, Volcanic activity, cyclone etc., geographical features and their location- changes in critical geographical features including water-bodies and ice-caps and in fauna and flora and the effects of such changes.

-IAS Mains Syllabus : : Paper 5: General Studies Paper 2 ( Total 250 marks)
+UPSC Syllabus : : Paper 5: General Studies Paper 2 ( IAS Mains)

 General Studies- II (Governance, Polity, Constitution, Social Justice and International relations)